Jean Hagen: Radio

-Hagen began her show-business career in radio in the 1940s performing in Light of the World, Hollywood Story, and other programs.
-Using her birth name (Jean Verhagen), she played Betty Webster on Those Websters.
+Hagen's career began on radio in the 1940s, performing in Light of the World, Hollywood Story, and other programs.
+Billed under her birth name, she played Betty Webster on Those Websters.

 Stage

 Hagen first appeared on Broadway in Swan Song.
-She acted in Another Part of the Forest, Ghosts, Born Yesterday, and The Traitor.
+She acted in Another Part of the Forest, Ghosts, and The Traitor.
+She was the understudy for Judy Holliday in Born Yesterday, and replaced her in the latter part of the run.

 Film and television

 Her film debut was as a comical femme fatale in the 1949 Spencer Tracy and Katharine Hepburn film Adam's Rib, directed by George Cukor.
 The Asphalt Jungle (1950) provided Hagen with her first starring role.
-Hagen played Doll Conover, a woman who sticks by criminal Dix's side until the bitter end.
+Hagen played "Doll" Conovan, a woman who sticks by criminal Dix's side until the bitter end.
 She appeared in the film noir Side Street (1950), playing a gangster's sincere but dim girlfriend.
 Hagen gave a memorable comic performance in Singin' in the Rain as the vain, spoiled, and talentless silent film star Lina Lamont.
 She received an Academy Award nomination for Best Supporting Actress for her performance.